Elizabeth Taylor: Illness and death

 Taylor struggled with health problems for most of her life.
 She was born with scoliosis and broke her back while filming National Velvet in 1944.
-The fracture went undetected for several years, although it caused her chronic back problems.
+The fracture went undetected for several years, although it caused chronic back problems.
 In 1956, she underwent an operation in which some of her spinal discs were removed and replaced with donated bone.
-Taylor was also prone to other illnesses and injuries, which often necessitated surgery; in 1961, she survived a near-fatal bout of pneumonia that required a tracheotomy.
+Taylor was also prone to other illnesses and injuries that often required surgery; in 1961, she survived a near‑fatal bout of pneumonia that required a tracheotomy.
 She was treated for the pneumonia with bacteriophage.

-In 1968 she underwent an emergency hysterectomy, which exacerbated her back problems and contributed to hip problems.
-Perhaps self-medicating, she was addicted to alcohol and prescription pain killers and tranquilizers.
-She was treated at the Betty Ford Center for seven weeks from December 1983 to January 1984, becoming the first celebrity to openly admit herself to the clinic.
+In 1968, she underwent an emergency hysterectomy, which exacerbated her back problems and contributed to hip problems.
+She became addicted to alcohol and prescription painkillers and tranquilizers, for which she was treated at the Betty Ford Center for seven weeks from December 1983 to January 1984, becoming the first celebrity to openly admit herself to the clinic.
 She relapsed later in the decade and entered rehabilitation again in 1988.
-Taylor had gained weight by the 1970s, especially after her marriage to Senator John Warner, and published a diet book about her experiences, Elizabeth Takes Off (1988).
+Taylor had gained weight by the 1970s, especially after her marriage to Senator John Warner.
+Her weight gain was eventually between 70 and 90lbs, at the time a size 20 dress.
+She later published a diet book about her experiences, Elizabeth Takes Off (1988).
 Taylor was a heavy smoker until she experienced a severe bout of pneumonia in 1990.
 According to her ex-cousin-in-law Sandra Souza, Taylor was still smoking menthol cigarettes in 1995.